 The Importance of C-Section Delivery

 Sometimes physicians fail to perform an emergency C-section when one is indicated, or they wait too long to perform one.
 Other times, the C-section may be ordered, but the physician lacks skill in the procedure, or the hospital is ill-equipped for it.
-Delay in performing a C-section can lead to permanent injuries in the baby, such as cerebral palsy and hypoxic ischemic encephalopathy (HIE).
+Delay in performing a C-section can lead to permanent injuries in the baby, such as cerebral palsy and hypoxic-ischemic encephalopathy.
 Indeed, in many cases, a C-section is the safest way to deliver the baby.
 Thus, it is critical that physicians be skilled and prepared for the procedure.

-Legal Help for Forceps Delivery Injuries and Vacuum Extractor Injuries
+Legal Help for Forceps and Vacuum Extractor Injuries

-Reiter & Walsh, P.C. is one of the only law firms in the United States exclusively handling birth trauma cases.
-We focus solely on helping families like yours obtain the resources they need, and our niche focus allows us to win even the most medically and legally complex birth trauma cases.
-To begin your free case review with our Detroit, Michigan birth injury attorneys, please contact Reiter & Walsh ABC Law Centers in any of the following ways:
+Reiter & Walsh, P.C. is one of the only law firms in the United States exclusively handling birth injury cases.
+We focus solely on helping families like yours obtain the resources they need, and our niche focus allows us to win even the most medically and legally complex cases.

 Free Case Review | Available 24/7 | No Fee Until We Win